chromydavid/Guides/Raspberry_HTTP_server_setup/Cloudflare_setup.md

 Note the tunnel name and ID; you’ll need them for the config.

 ## Step 5: Configure the tunnel
+## IF YOU HAVE REMOTELY MANAGED TUNNEL THEN THIS CONFIG.YAML WILL NOT WORK YOU HAVE TO ADD URL IN CLOUDFLARED WEB INTERFACE UNDER Networking>tunnels>my_tunnel>add_route
 1. Create a config file

 `nano /home/pi/.cloudflared/config.yml`